-The Reporting I.D. of the Area Office, along with the Inspection Number(s), MUST BE PLACED in the upper left or lower left hand corner of the face of the payment instrument.
+The Reporting Identification Number (RID) of the Area Office, along with the Inspection Number(s), MUST BE PLACED in the upper left or lower left corner of the face of the payment instrument.
 The date of receipt MUST BE STAMPED on the face of the check and in the upper right corner if possible.